DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_09_Implementing_RDS_in_Windows_Server.md

 1. Select **User Profile Disks**, and verify that **User Profiles Disks** is not enabled.
 1. In the **IT Properties** dialog box, select **Cancel**.
 1. Minimize **Server Manager**.
-1. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter:<br>`Get-RDSessionCollectionConfiguration –CollectionName IT –Client | Format-List`
+1. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter:
+`Get-RDSessionCollectionConfiguration –CollectionName IT –Client | Format-List`
 1. Examine the output and notice that next to **ClientDeviceRedirectionOptions**, the following entries are listed:
     - **AudioVideoPlayBack**
     - **AudioRecording**